Geometer1729/persist-retro/README.md

 # persist-retro
 Retroactively persist directories with [impermanence](https://github.com/nix-community/impermanence)

+Feel free to create issues if you encounter any bugs or want to request any features.

 Persist-retro works by adding a step during activations of home-manager and nixos in which directories, which have been configured to be persisted by impermanence but do not yet exist in the persistant directory,